 Subsequent RCAs may be carried out without a physical inspection, but this may vary for specific properties and is dependent upon the level of information already available.

 How frequently should an RCA be arranged?

-We recommend that a complete RCA is carried out every three years, with desktop evaluations carried out annually with costs amended based on Tender Price Indices (TPI’s).
+We recommend that a complete RCA is carried out every three years, with desktop evaluations carried out annually with costs amended based on Tender Price Indices (TPIs).
 Our assessments are presented in a manner to allow the declared values to be adjusted accurately using the latest cost data obtained from the Building Cost Information Service (BCIS).
-If there are any significant changes made to the property then a re-assessment should be carried out in full to ensure there is adequate insurance cover.
+If there are any significant changes made to the property then a re-assessment should be carried out in full to ensure that adequate insurance cover is in place.

-If you are in urgent need of a Reinstatement Cost Assessment please get in touch with our team today.
+If you are in urgent need of a Reinstatement Cost Assessment, please get in touch with Bradley-Mason today.
 Call us on 01423 611 604 and a member of the team will happily help you or, alternatively, email us at email@example.com.